jlangch/venice/doc/readme/recursion.md

 ```

-## Automated tail call optimization (TCO)
+## Tail Call Optimization (TCO)

-Venice has support for automated tail call optimization.
+Venice has support for tail call optimization.
 The recursive
 call must be in tail position.